 From October and into November the anticipation that vaccines would be approved before Christmas started to become a reality and so my days since then have been spent trying to work out how we can administer life-saving vaccines to as many vulnerable people as quickly and safely as possible.
 I’m fortunate to work with some really brilliant people at all levels within my organisation and also at the local GP surgeries.
 The oft-maligned ‘NHS management’ has performed its role well in allowing clinicians to convert policy into a clinical model and then doing everything possible to ensure the model could be mobilised.
 Everyone has pulled together, working over and above already long hours, with a spirit of “we must do this for the good of our patients and the whole country”.

 At the start of December, we were written to by NHS England stating that they would give us 10 days’ notice of our first delivery of vaccine and low and behold on 4th December an email pops up in my mailbox – 975 doses of Pfizer vaccine will be delivered to our first site on Monday 14th December.
 This was closely followed by an email three days later stating that we would be getting the same delivery to our second site.
-The small details like taking delivery of a fridge, syringes, needles, computers, sanitiser etc. would be communicated to us at unspecified dates over the following ten days.
+The small details like taking delivery of a fridge, syringes, needles, computers, sanitiser etc. would be communicated to us in the coming days.
 Time to start calling staff and patients!

 975. This magic number would consume all of our thoughts for the following weeks.
 The high tech, mRNA vaccine from Pfizer must be stored at minus 70 degrees centigrade.
 It is then defrosted en route to the vaccination centre and upon delivery, we have around 3.5 days to get it into the arms of nearly 1,000 octo- and nonagenarians.
 Speed would be of the essence to ensure good patient ‘flow’ through the premises and enable us to maintain social distancing and infection control procedures to keep these vulnerable people as safe as possible.
 Many of them hadn’t felt able to leave their homes since March and most would not have been around so many people at one time since then either.